Nowhere To Go: The Teen Takeover Dilemma

 The Rise of Teen Reunions

 Recently, teens in Jacksonville have orchestrated “Teen Reunions,” which have now been labeled “Teen Takeovers”, around Jacksonville to find things to do.
 JSO (Jacksonville Sheriff’s Office) shuts them down every time.
-They set up a curfew, but no one talks about how teens don’t have enough places to hang out locally anymore.
+Although they are actively enforcing the curfew, no one talks about how teens don’t have enough places to hang out locally anymore.

 A City Built for Tourists, Not Teens